 We are an early-stage gene therapy company with a limited operating history and have not yet generated revenues from the sales of our product candidates.
 All of our product candidates are in the early stages of development.
 Investment in biotechnology companies is highly speculative because it entails substantial upfront capital expenditures and significant risk that any product candidates will fail to be safe and efficacious, obtain regulatory approval or become commercially viable.
 We have not yet demonstrated the ability to complete any clinical trials of our product candidates, obtain marketing approvals, manufacture a commercial-scale product or conduct sales and marketing activities necessary for successful commercialization.
 We continue to incur significant expenses related to research and development, and other operations in order to commercialize our product candidates.
 We have a history of incurring significant operating losses.
-Our net losses were \$51.8 million and \$32.9 million for the six months ended June 30, 2021 and June 30, 2020, respectively.
-As of June 30, 2021, we had an accumulated deficit of \$327.7 million.
+We reported a net loss of \$76.9 million for the nine months ended September 30, 2021 and net income of \$52.7 million for the nine months ended September 30, 2021, we had an accumulated deficit of \$352.8 million.

-We historically have financed our operations primarily through private placements of our redeemable convertible preferred stock, public offerings of our common stock, and strategic collaborations, including our prior collaborations with Sanofi Genzyme Corporation, or Sanofi Genzyme, and AbbVie Biotechnology Ltd and AbbVie Ireland Unlimited Company, or collectively, AbbVie, and our ongoing collaboration with Neurocrine Biosciences, Inc., or Neurocrine.
+We historically have financed our operations primarily through private placements of our redeemable convertible preferred stock, public offerings of our common stock, and strategic collaborations, including our prior collaborations with Sanofi Genzyme Corporation, or Sanofi Genzyme, and AbbVie Biotechnology Ltd and AbbVie Ireland Unlimited Company, or collectively, AbbVie, and our ongoing collaboration with Neurocrine Biosciences, Inc., or Neurocrine, and our option and license agreement with Pfizer Inc., or Pfizer, which commenced in October 2021.
+We refer to the Pfizer option and license agreement as the Pfizer Agreement.

 To date, we have devoted substantially all of our financial resources to building our gene therapy platform, selecting product programs, conducting research and development, including preclinical development of our product candidates, building our intellectual property portfolio, building our team, and establishing strategic collaborations.
 We expect that it could be at least several years before we have a commercialized product, if we ever succeed in doing so.

 We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.
 The net losses we incur may fluctuate significantly from quarter to quarter.